 - to become adept at verbal communication about and critique of typography and design using relevant terminology

-- to learn to avoid ‘default design’ by becoming aware that all electronic type needs a designer’s attention.
-This skill set is a differentiator in our DIY culture.
+- to learn to avoid ‘default design’ inherent in contemporary softwareby becoming aware that all digital type needs a designer’s attention.
+This skill set is a differentiator in our increasingly DIY culture.

 - to come to see yourself as more than an expert at relevant technology but as a visual problem solver and creator of visual culture